 \subsection{Support for Distributed LLM Serving}

-Previous research shows that the capability of LLMs empirically conforms to the scaling law in terms of the number of model parameters~\cite{kaplan2020scaling}.
-The more parameters an LLM has, the more powerful an LLM can be.
-However, the memory usage of an LLM is also proportional to the number of parameters.
-For example, GPT-3 175B when stored in half-precision, occupies 350GB GPU memory to just hold the weights and more for the intermediate state during runtime.
+Previous research shows that the effectiveness of LLMs empirically adheres to the scaling law concerning the quantity of model parameters~\cite{kaplan2020scaling}.
+However, it is important to note that the memory usage of an LLM also exhibits proportionality to the number of parameters.
+A prime example is OPT 175B, which, even when stored in half-precision, demands a staggering 350GB of GPU memory solely to accommodate its weights.
+Furthermore, additional memory is required for handling intermediate states during runtime.
 Therefore, LLM often needs to be split into multiple pieces and served in a distributed manner with multiple GPUs.

-Tensor parallelism~\cite{shoeybi2020megatronlm, narayanan2021efficient} and pipeline parallelism~\cite{huang2019gpipe, pipedream} are two most widely-used techniques for distributed execution of deep learning models. \sysname supports the hybrid of these two parallel techniques for serving LLMs.
+Tensor parallelism~\cite{shoeybi2020megatronlm, narayanan2021efficient} and pipeline parallelism~\cite{huang2019gpipe, pipedream} are two most widely-used techniques for distributed LLM serving. \sysname supports the hybrid of these two parallel techniques for serving LLMs.
 An LLM is composed of a series of operators over multi-dimensional tensors.
 Tensor parallelism splits each operator across multiple devices, with each device executing a portion of the computation in parallel.
-Additional communication overhead is required to split the input and collect the output from participating GPUs.
-Tensor parallelism expands the computation and memory available to a single job, thus reduces the execution time for each iteration.
+Additional communication overhead is required to split the input and gather the output from different GPUs.
+Tensor parallelism substantially augments both computational and memory resources available to a single job, consequently reducing the time of each iteration.

-Pipeline parallelism splits the operators of an LLM computation graph into multiple stages and executes them on different devices in a pipeline fashion.
-During inference, each stage computes part of the entire computation graph and transmits the intermediate results to the next stage in parallel.
-Pipeline parallelism requires less communication overhead compared to tensor parallelism and also allows the LLM to exceed the memory limitation of a single GPU.
+Pipeline parallelism splits the entire operators of an LLM computation graph into multiple stages and executes them on different GPUs in a pipeline fashion.
+During inference, each stage computes a part of the entire computation graph and transmits the intermediate results to the next stage in parallel.
+Pipeline parallelism requires less communication overhead compared to tensor parallelism, while also affording LLMs the ability to surpass the memory constraint of an individual GPU.
 Since multiple processing batches are under processing simultaneously in different stages, \sysname needs to handle multiple batches in the distributed engine at the same time.